Álvaro Saborío

-Álvaro Alberto Saborío Chacón ([ˈalβaɾo saβoˈɾi.o]; born 25 March 1982) is a Costa Rican professional footballer, who plays as a forward and captains Costa Rican club San Carlos from the Primera División de Costa Rica.
-Saborío originally retired in 2017, but returned months later.
+Álvaro Alberto Saborío Chacón ([ˈalβaɾo saβoˈɾi.o]; born 25 March 1982) is a Costa Rican former professional footballer, who played as a forward.
+Saborío originally retired in 2017 but returned months later.

 A full international for Costa Rica since 2002, Saborío has over 110 caps and 36 goals for the nation, whom he represented at five CONCACAF Gold Cups, in addition to one tournament each at the Olympics, FIFA World Cup, and Copa América.

 Club career

 Saborío is a product of C.F.
 Monterrey's youth system.
 He played with the club's reserve team in the Segunda División de México and with affiliate Coyotes de Saltillo in the Primera A.

 Deportivo Saprissa

 Saborio began his professional career with Saprissa in his native Costa Rica.
 He made his Costa Rican Primera División debut against Limonense on 8 August 2001.
 Saborío was the leading goal-scorer of the 2003–2004 Costa Rican season, finishing the year with 25 goals, five above Whayne Wilson.

-With Saprissa, he has won a league title and a CONCACAF Champions Cup, and was part of the team that played the 2005 FIFA Club World Championship Toyota Cup, where Saprissa finished third behind São Paulo and Liverpool.
+With Saprissa, he has won a league title and a CONCACAF Champions Cup and was part of the team that played the 2005 FIFA Club World Championship, where Saprissa finished third behind São Paulo and Liverpool.
 At the tournament, he scored two goals and ended up tied with three other players for top scoring honors.